-What is Name Calling Propaganda?
+What Is Name Calling Propaganda?

-For example, names such as terrorist or insurgent carry negative connotations, leading to their prolific use in describing groups that are opposed to Western governments.
+For example, names such as terrorist or insurgent carry negative connotations, leading to their prolific use by Western governments when describing any individual or group that they oppose.
 Conversely, when a government wishes to praise or support a group, titles such as freedom fighter or rebel are used instead.

-With little chance of verification by the viewing public, international news is commonly distorted in this way to garner support for government policy.
+With little chance of verification by the viewing public, international news can be easily distorted to suit a particular agenda.
 As a general rule, the further a news story is from its audience, the greater the level of propaganda.

 Name Calling Propaganda Examples